 In October 2009, USAID approved a three-year work plan for the USAID Sustainable Forests and Coasts project, which contained a detailed description of the activities and key actions planned for Fiscal Year 2010 (FY10) and a general overview of the activities for FY11 and FY12.
 Subsequently USAID executed the first option year, which goes through June 15, 2013.
-The present detailed work plan for FY12 presents specific strategies, activities and key actions for implementation from October 2012 through September 2013, which corresponds to FY13, assuming that USAID will execute the project´s second option year and the project period of performance will extend through June 2014.
+The present detailed work plan presents specific strategies, activities and key actions for implementation from October 2012 through September 2013, which corresponds to FY13, assuming that USAID will execute the project´s second option year and the project period of performance will extend through June 2014.

-In FY12, the Project will continue to consolidate its initiatives from previous years, together with the Ministry of the Environment (MAE) and USAID Ecuador.
-Project technical assistance will continue to focus on the following four geographic areas from previous years, which were prioritized based on their importance for biodiversity:
+In FY13, the Project will continue to consolidate its initiatives from previous years, together with the Ministry of the Environment (MAE) and USAID Ecuador.
+Project technical assistance will continue to focus on the following four geographic areas from previous years, which were selected based on their importance for biodiversity:

 - Gran Reserva Chachi and its buffer zone